uclasystem/VQPy/README.md

 #### Define a `VObj`

 Users can define their own objects of interest, as well as the property in the objects they hope to query on, with a `VObj` class.
 To define a `VObj` instance, users are required to inherit the `vqpy.VObjBase` class; to define a property, the definition should start with a `@vqpy.property` decorator.

-The definition should start with a `@vqpy.property` decorator.
+Specifically, if a property is related to multiple objects, the definition should use `@vqpy.cross_object_property` instead of `@vqpy.property`.

 For example, if we are interested in the vehicle object in the video, and want to query the license plate.
 We can define a `Vehicle` class as below.